igor-m/dho-remote/README.md

 The exact settings follows from f(min).

 Noise can be lowered by averaging on the oscilloscope.
 N=16 will give a 6dB lower noise floor.
+# Installation
+The program is written in Python3.
+Make sure you have Python and these packages installed:
+* pyvisa
+* pyvisa-py
+* numpy
+* matplotlib
+* scipy

+Alternative for a system wide installation is to create a virtual environment: python -m venv .venv source .venv/bin/activate pip install --upgrade pip pip install -r requirements.txt python dho-remote.py -h
 # Known issues
 Pre capture only extends the frequency range if the setting of the scope remains unchanged.
 If the horizontal timebase is changed between captures, the result is wrong.

 # Update log
+* V1.4
+1. Harmonic filtering improved.
+Now only local maxima in the spectrum on CH1 are used.
+2. Auto setup now tries to set the timebase such that multiple periods are captured
+3. Demo mode added.
+No scope needed: python dho-remote.py -d examples/LRC.bplt
+4. Installation instruction added here.
 * V1.3
 1. Loopgain analysis added (argument --loopgain)
 2. FFT window selection menu added